We the Many seeks to expand the understanding of what it means to be a Midwesterner through the creative exchange of voices, cultures, and ideas.

 By bringing together a variety of voices in the community, the community will identify their assets; build their partnerships; determine the neighboring communities that will join them; and develop a purpose for their residency.

 Connectors from the community, a cultural advisor, and Arts Midwest will select a Midwestern artist to join the project.
-The residencies will take place over the course of calendar year 2020.
+The residencies will take place in 2020.
 Residencies may include multiple visits by the artists and a variety of activities that will engage audiences and provide opportunities to share personal stories.

 This program is made possible through community-driven work led by these pilot organizations selected by Arts Midwest in partnership with the Indiana Arts Commission, Iowa Arts Council, and South Dakota Arts Council.